 5. Within the double quotes, change from C: to D: or the folder name you chose earlier.
 Mind the double backslashes.
 Make sure the new path is set in options (step 2).

 That’s it.
 It’s really that simple.
-I was up and running in 60 seconds.
-You can move the files so there’s really no reason why they can’t add this to the interface as an option.
+We were up and running in 60 seconds.
+You can move the files, so there’s really no reason why they can’t add this to the interface as an option.
 Hopefully, they’ll include this as an option in a future release.

 Using the Volumes Extension